TriKro/rsb-content/part3-generative_market_research/focus-group.md

 Focus groups are a traditional method that larger companies use to hear the voice of the customer.
 Focus groups are a divergent tool to gather insights based on group conversations.
 When done well, group conversations help chain associations among group participants, supposedly resulting in a better sense of the subjective essence.

 Focus groups have a long history.
 They were first used over 60 years ago by U.S. government sociologists investigating the effectiveness of WWII military propaganda movies.
 They are most often used in the context of:
- * media consumption
+ * Media consumption
- * consumer product advertising
+ * Consumer product advertising
- * traditional market research
+ * Traditional market research

 According to Harvard Business Professor Gerald Zaltman, focus groups tap into only about 5 percent of people's thought processes — the 5 percent that lies above the level of consciousness.

 Focus groups are quick and easy to design and use, particularly if there is a bigger budget available, as there are many companies and third parties that help recruit and organize focus group sessions.

-If used as a source of idea generation, they tend be more effective than if used as a tool for verification.
-Overall, they are used to try to understand "unarticulated needs," directly in the voice of the customer.
+They tend be more effective when used as a source of idea generation rather than a tool for verification.
+Overall, they are used to try to understand "unarticulated needs" directly in the voice of the customer.

 According to B2BInternational.com, typical market research situations when focus groups include: